ForNeVeR/SvgBuild/Readme.md

 Usage
 -----

-SvgBuild basically takes two parameters: input and output path.
+SvgBuild basically takes two required parameters: input and output path.
 Input path should lead to a valid SVG file, output path should lead to a valid place to save the resulting image.
 Output image format will be determined by the output file extension.
 The supported file extensions are:

 - `.bmp`
 - `.gif`